aiven/devportal/docs/products/clickhouse/howto/configure-tiered-storage.rst

     Aiven for ClickHouse® tiered storage is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying out this feature, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

 Learn to control how your data is distributed between storage devices in the tiered storage of an Aiven for ClickHouse service.
-Check out how to configure tables so that your data is automatically written either to SSD or the object storage as needed.
+Check out how to configure tables so that your data is automatically written either to SSD or object storage as needed.

 About data retention control
 ----------------------------

 If you have the tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>` on your Aiven for ClickHouse service, your data is distributed between two storage devices (tiers).
-The data is stored either on SSD or in the object storage, depending on whether and how you configure this behavior.
-If you don't, by default the data is moved from SSD to the object storage when SSD reaches 80% of its capacity (default size-based data retention policy).
+The data is stored either on SSD or in object storage, depending on whether and how you configure this behavior.
+By default, data is moved from SSD to object storage when SSD reaches 80% of its capacity (default size-based data retention policy).

 You may want to change this default data distribution behavior by :ref:`configuring your table's schema by adding a TTL (time-to-live) clause <time-based-retention-config>`.
-Such a configuration allows ignoring the SSD-capacity threshold and moving the data from SSD to the object storage based on how long the data is there on your SSD.
+Such a configuration allows ignoring the SSD-capacity threshold and moving the data from SSD to object storage based on how long the data is there on your SSD.

 To enable this time-based data distribution mechanism, you can set up a retention policy (threshold) on a table level by using the TTL clause.
 For data retention control purposes, the TTL clause uses the following:

 * Data item of the `Date` or `DateTime` type as a reference point in time
-* INTERVAL clause as a time period to elapse between the reference point and the data transfer to the object storage
+* INTERVAL clause as a time period to elapse between the reference point and the data transfer to object storage

 Prerequisites
 -------------